triblondon/ada.is/app/_posts/2015-07-13-immutable.md

 ## What is const, how is it different from var?

 The `const` keyword decalares an constant variable like it's mutable counterpart `let` it is block scoped (e.g. will have its scope constrained within a block statement, `if`, `for`, `while` etc).
-This prevents variables being [hoisted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting) outside of their block statement.
+This prevents variables being [hoisted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting) outside of their block statement. <a href="#block-scoping">Block scoping is covered at the bottom of this article</a>.

-### Block scoping examples:

-{% highlight js %}
-if (true) {
-const myVar = 1;
-const myFunc = function (a) { console.log(a) };
-myFunc(myVar);
-}
-myFunc(2);
-// 1
-// ReferenceError: myFunc is not defined myVar;
-// ReferenceError: myVar is not defined
-{% endhighlight %}

-Compared to the ES5 version which by just declaring functions and vars leaves the scope (and memory) cluttered with functions we are no longer interested in.
-The hoisted variables have the value `undefined` before they are initialized and linger after they are used.

-If you wanted to scope a var in ES5 you would use an Immediately-Invoked Function Expression (IIFE) and to make the scope more clear you should declare your vars and functions at the top of their scope rather than as soon as they are required.
-Const, by limiting the scope the variables can be declared much closer to where they are used.

-{% highlight js %}

-myVar;
-// undefined
-// note: undefined not reference error since my var has been hoisted from the if block

-myFunc();
-// TypeError: undefined is not a function
-// note: myFunc has been hoisted giving us a not very useful error here

-if (true) {
-  var myVar = 1;
-  function myFunc(a) { console.log(a) };
-  myFunc(myVar);
-  // 1
-}

-myVar;
-// 1
-// this variable is still hanging around even though we should be done with it

-myFunc(2);
-// 2
-// this function is also still around even though we should be done with it.

-// To restrict scope in ES5 one would use an IIFE
-// (Immediately-Invoked Function Expression)

-(function () {
-	var scopedVar = 2;
-	scopedVar;
-	// 2
-})();

-scopedVar;
-// ReferenceError: scopedVar is not defined

-{% endhighlight %}

-### The Immutability of Const,
+## The Immutability of Const,

 The property of const that differentiates it from `let` is that it is constant.
 What that means is that value assigned to it will not change if it is updated.